pradipkrishnaa/pradipkrishnaa.github.io/index.md

 ## Work and Research Interest

-<div style="text-align: justify">At Cummins, I work in the product validation space with a focus on MATLAB-based damage simulation analysis and validation in exhaust manifolds and power cylinder assemblies.
-At Purdue, I work on mechanical product design and development of a modular river current energy converter to harness power from low velocity river flow in local rivers.
+<p><div style="text-align: justify">At <b>Cummins</b>, I work in the product validation space with a focus on MATLAB-based damage simulation analysis and validation in exhaust manifolds and power cylinder assemblies. </div></p>

+<div style="text-align: justify">At <b>Purdue</b>, I work on mechanical product design and development of a modular river current energy converter to harness power from low velocity river flow in local rivers.
 I innovate, test, and implement novel designs to meet and surpass industry standards in efficiency, structural integrity, and mechanical performance.
 My work is mainly performed using Siemens NX, SolidWorks, NX Nastran, and MATLAB. </div>

 ## Contact Me